 - Super user-friendly translation editing experiences.

-- Although both machine and automatic translations are possible, the main focus is on the latter to help you launch website versions in other languages much faster (depending on your aims, it can be either an advantage or disadvantage).
+- Although both machine and automatic translations are possible, the main focus is on the latter to help you launch website design in other languages much faster (depending on your aims, it can be either an advantage or disadvantage).
 So if you need to instantly translate a website with Google Translate, Weglot is the best match.

 - In addition to regular WordPress posts and pages, Weglot has no problem translating custom post types, widgets, taxonomies, custom fields and more pieces of content that are generated by third-party plugins like Hotel Booking.